roger-castaldo/MQContract/Abstractions/Readme.md

 ##### Summary

-An interface for describing a Message recieved on a Subscription to be passed into the appropriate callback
+An interface for describing a Message received on a Subscription to be passed into the appropriate callback

 ##### Generic Types